 The Mazirbe Boat Graveyard is located in the forested area, just behind the beach in northwestern Latvia, in Sliteres National Park.
-The boats were discarded in the woods during the 1960s and 1970s and today Mother Nature is consuming them.
+The boats discarded in the woods during the 1960s and 1970s are now being consumed by Mother Nature.
 Today there are two large, prominent ships left, and a few others that are almost completely sunk into the ground.

 The Google Maps location is close.
 P125 North becomes a small road that leads to the coast.
 Just before the beach is a large sign that says “The Seashore” with a path just in front of it.
 Follow that dirt path (with your feet, not your car) and you’ll find the remaining boat carcasses.

-If you head to the beach and follow it north you’ll also find an old Soviet lookout tower and a few abandoned buildings that are now covered in graffiti.
+If you head to the beach and follow it north, you’ll also find an old Soviet lookout tower and a few abandoned buildings that are now displaying graffiti.
 The coastline here is beautiful and desolate, you’re unlikely to see another soul during your visit.

 7. Go to Prison

 The Karosta Prison is located on the western coast of Latvia, on the Baltic Sea.
-It was used as a military prison during the Soviet Union occupation of Latvia so prisoners rarely stayed here for more than a few weeks.
+Used as a military prison during the Soviet Union’s occupation of Latvia, prisoners rarely stayed here for more than a few weeks.
 Tour guides are incredibly knowledgeable and will entertain you with stories for the entire one-hour tour.

-Not only can you get a guided tour of the prison to learn more about the history of the building and the people who were housed here, but you can even spend a night in the prison!
-For just €15 per person you can sleep in an actual cell that once housed military prisoners.
-Of course, your bed will be more comfortable then theirs was.
-You’ll need to email them at email@example.com to check on availability.
+Not only can you get a guided tour of the prison to learn more about the history of the building and the people housed here, but you can even spend a night in the prison!
+For just €15 per person, you can sleep in an actual cell that once housed military prisoners.
+Of course, your bed will be more comfortable than theirs was.
+You’ll need to email them at firstname.lastname@example.org to check on availability.
 Keep in mind that they won’t allow overnight visitors if the weather is too chilly.

 And if you visit with a group, you can arrange to have a full prison experience, complete with a medical examination and a lot of angry yelling.
 They also have an escape room, a guided underground labyrinth tour, and the opportunity to take photos in military uniforms.

 While you’re in town, be sure to check out the ruined Fort de Liepaja with large sections of the bunkers that have fallen into the sea.
-And the gorgeous golden Naval Cathedral Church of Saint Nicholas is right near the prison and not to be missed!
+And the gorgeous golden Naval Cathedral Church of Saint Nicholas is right near the prison, so don’t miss it!

 8. Explore the Castles of Sigulda